foundrytom/OpenAssetIO-gRPC/README.md

   Hosts.
 - The `openassetio-grpc-server` binary that instantiates managers to service the bridged API requests.
-- The `openassetio-grpc-testhost` that provides a high-level integration example.
+- The `openassetio-grpc-test` high-level integration test suite.

 ### Building